-Adoration of the Blessed Sacrament takes place every Wednesday in the Lower Church from 12:00PM-5:45PM and the first Friday of every month in the Upper Church following the 8:30 am Mass until 3:00 pm.
+Adoration of the Blessed Sacrament takes place every Wednesday in Lower Church from 12:00-5:45 pm and the first Friday of every month in the Upper Church from 10:00 am till 5:00 pm.
 A sign-up sheet for adorers is at the side door of the church the week prior.
 All are welcome to come and spend time with the Lord.

 In a world where there is so much noise, so much bewilderment, there is a need for silent adoration of Jesus concealed in the Host.
 Be assiduous in the prayer of adoration and teach it to the faithful.
 It is a source of comfort and light, particularly to those who are suffering.”
 Pope Benedict XVI, 2/22/07, Sacramentum Caritatis, Post-Synodal Apostolic Exhortation.

 What is Eucharistic Adoration?

 Understood simply, Eucharistic Adoration is adoring or honoring the Eucharistic Presence of Christ.
 In a deeper sense, it involves “the contemplation of the Mystery of Christ truly present before us”.

 During Eucharistic Adoration, we “watch and wait”, we remain “silent” in His Presence and open ourselves to His Graces which flow from the Eucharist … By worshiping the Eucharistic Jesus, we become what God wants us to be!
 Like a magnet, The Lord draws us to Himself and gently transforms us.

 In its fullest essence … Eucharistic Adoration is “God and Man reaching out for each other, at the same time!”

 The Eucharist is: Jesus truly present – Body, Blood, Soul, and Divinity!